UNC CAUSE 2016 will once again take place in Winston-Salem, NC. The event is planned for October 5th-7th, 2016, at the Benton Convention Center.

-The 2015 conference will be hosted by the Central region, including the following universities:
+The 2015 conference was hosted by the Central region, including the following universities:

 - North Carolina Central University